Table of Contents

 This will create a file in API/models called User.js

 You can generate the Controller and Model at the same time, also generating a Blueprint API that allows you to visit /user and view the raw JSON representation of the data stored.

 With blueprints enabled you will be able to immediately visit /user/create?name=sails to create a user, and visit /user to see an array of your app’s users.
 All without writing a single line of code!

 This is the result when you hit localhost:1337/user/create?name=sails

 In practice, you would want to change or add new methods in the controller, however, the current version of Sails ships with the following blueprint methods:

 These can be overridden, though, to disable them or just customise them.

-Waterline: SQL/noSQL Data Mapper (ORM/ODM)
+Waterline: SQL/NoSQL Data Mapper (ORM/ODM)

-Sails comes installed with a powerful ORM/ODM called Waterline, a datastore-agnostic tool that dramatically simplifies interaction with one or more databases.
+Sails come installed with a powerful ORM/ODM called Waterline, a datastore-agnostic tool that dramatically simplifies interaction with one or more databases.
 It provides an abstraction layer on top of the underlying database, allowing you to easily query and manipulate your data without writing vendor-specific integration code.
 Policies in Sails are versatile tools for authorization and access control– they let you allow or deny access to your controllers down to a fine level of granularity.
 Have a look at pre-defined policy in api/policies/sessionAuth.js:

 Stop your Sails app and run sails lift again.
 Then hit localhost:1337/user/create.
 You’ll probably get this: